rohitshe/TestXenkoRepository/manual/audio/audiosystem.md

 ## Attaching an Audio listener and emitter

-To add a listener to the scene, just create a `AudioListenerComponent (ref:{SiliconStudio.Xenko.Engine.AudioListenerComponent})`, attach it to an entity and then add it to the audio system.
+To add a listener to the scene, just create a @'SiliconStudio.Xenko.Engine.AudioListenerComponent', attach it to an entity and then add it to the audio system.
 Several listeners can be added to the system at the same time.

 **Code:** Add listeners to the scene